 This 7-night riverboat cruise gives lucky passengers a comprehensive Amazon experience and a true taste of what life in the rainforest is like as they head out on wildlife excursions on land & by skiff in three habitats: varzea, igapó & terra firma.

-Explore the Amazon, Marañón and Ucayali Rivers and discover the natural beauty of the Pacaya-Samiria National Reserve on this epic river adventure, and partake in piranha fishing, dawn birding, local village & school visits, cooking demonstrations and more!
+Explore the Amazon, Pacaya and Ucayali Rivers and discover the natural beauty of the Pacaya-Samiria National Reserve on this epic river adventure, and partake in piranha fishing, dawn birding, local village & school visits, cooking demonstrations and more!

 Please remember the itinerary below is dependent on the river water level, weather conditions, wildlife behavior, and accessibility to locations, so may vary.